Fikrat Yusifov

 Fikrat Huseyn oglu Yusifov (Fikrət Hüseyn oğlu Yusifov; born August 20, 1957) is an Azerbaijani economist who served as the Minister of Finance of the Republic of Azerbaijan.
+He is the chairman of the International Economic Research Public Union "Ekonomiks".

 Early life

 Fikrat Yusifov was born in Sharur, Nakhchivan.
 He graduated with Honorary diploma in Economics from Azerbaijan State Institute of National Economy (now Azerbaijan State Economic University) named after Dadash Bunyadzade in 1978.
 He worked as an economist, chief of budget department in the Ministry of Finance.

 As a Scientist

 While working in the ministry, he continued his education in the part-time post-graduate department.
 In 1987 he successfully defended his candidate's thesis on "Improvement of local budgets' income markets in modern conditions" in Moscow and received the Candidate of Economic Sciences degree.
 After the dissertation defense, he started teaching at the Azerbaijan State University of Economics and headed the research laboratory of the institute.

 In 2001, he defended his doctoral thesis at St. Petersburg University of Finance and Economics, Russia.
 From 2004 to 2013, he was a professor at the Finance Department of St. Petersburg State University of Finance and Economics, Russia.
 From 2018 to 2020, he taught as a professor at Azerbaijan State University of Economics.

 He is the author of more than sixty scientific works and textbooks.